Tax Comparison

 CategoryπŸ‡¬πŸ‡§ United KingdomπŸ‡ΈπŸ‡¬ SingaporeNotes

-Inheritance / Estate Tax40%0% (abolished in 2008)Singapore abolished estate duty in 2008 to attract wealth.
+Inheritance / Estate Tax40 per cent0 per cent (abolished in 2008)Singapore abolished estate duty in 2008 to attract wealth.

-VAT / GST20%9%Singapore GST increased to 9% in 2024.
+VAT / GST20 per cent9 per centSingapore GST increased to 9 per cent in 2024.

-National Insurance15% (employer from April 2025), 8% (employee)CPF: up to 37% (capped)Employer NI increased from 13.8% to 15% in Autumn Budget 2024.
-Threshold lowered from Β£9,100 to Β£5,000.
-CPF is a savings scheme, not a tax β€” funds remain the employee's property.
+National Insurance15 per cent (employer from April 2025), 8 per cent (employee)CPF: up to 37 per cent (capped)Employer NI increased from 13.8 per cent to 15 per cent in Autumn Budget 2024.
+Threshold lowered from GBP 9,100 to GBP 5,000.
+CPF is a savings scheme, not a tax, funds remain the employee's property.

 Wealth TaxNoneNoneNeither jurisdiction levies a wealth tax.